sabquat/orderbibitems/README.md

-orderbibitems
+Order Bibitems
 =============

-Simple python script to order bibitems  in a tex file
+Usage : python ordercitations.py filename.tex

+Takes as input a tex file with bibitems and returns a list of bibitems according to the occurence of \cite elements.